+Swiss army chief’s actions irritate politicians from left to right - SWI swissinfo.ch

-Swiss Army chief’s actions irritate politicians from left to right
+Swiss army chief’s actions irritate politicians from left to right

 The Swiss army has to save money and is cancelling several events with a public audience.
 This is causing a political stir.